LeAndrew98/Wii-Nunchuck/README.md

 8. Once the software is installed, connect the ethernet cable from the Pi to the monitor that you want to use so you have a direct connection.
 Now you can simply input the same address you found in the Pi in the VNC software and it should connect.

-9. To turn off the Pi, type sudo powerdown in the terminal.
+9. To turn off the Pi, type sudo powerdown in the terminal or go to the menu and press shutdown.